-Most companies are experiencing the need to keep pace with ever-changing marketplaces related to adapting to the customer or competitive needs, meeting regulatory requirements and/or evolving to provide an unmatched customer experience.
-BPM provides Business Agility by offering the capability to modify processes (e.g. activities, user interfaces, routing, business rules) in real time.
+Most companies are experiencing the need to keep pace with ever-changing marketplaces related to adapting to the customer or competitive needs, meeting regulatory requirements and evolving to provide an unmatched customer experience.
+BPM provides business agility by offering the capability to modify business processes (e.g., activities, user interfaces, routing, business rules) in real time.

-Cost Structure and Revenue generation
+Impact on Cost Structure and Revenue Generation